-This is is not your typical textbook or learning resource.
+This is not your typical textbook.
 It does not seek to talk about specific sets of curious beliefs in order to enrich the reader’s understanding of the rich tapestry that is humanity.
 Theology does not belong to only one set of people who choose to define their existence in relation to a ‘higher power’.
 Theology is any and all attempts to make sense of reality and our existence within it.
 This quest for meaning does not belong to just some people, and it is not something that we do alone.
 All our societies are born from traditions of thought that are necessarily theological.
 The societies and communities that we belong to give us default answers to the big existential questions: Who are we?
 Where are we?
 What should we be doing?

 What’s Wrong With Religious Studies?